← Back to Projects

 MUSE is an emergent world simulation platform—scales to 100k+ entities with biological needs, psychological states, and social relationships running on deterministic, inspectable systems.
 The primary application is interactive storytelling: narratives emerge from simulation state rather than scripts, with LLMs translating causality into natural language.

-The platform consists of 12 tools spanning simulation, development, and consumer interfaces.
-Each tool solves a specific problem in the creation → execution → experience pipeline.
-All tools share the same backend infrastructure with role-based access.
+The platform spans simulation, internal tooling, and consumer interfaces.
+Each component solves a specific problem in the design → compile → simulate → experience pipeline.
+All tools share the same Go/Supabase backend with role-based access.

 LLMs are used strictly for input/output translation and narration.
 All simulation logic, state transitions, and causal systems are deterministic and fully inspectable.